decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-30-between-crash-and-omission.md

 ## Primary Backup for Receive Omissions for $n=2$ and $f=1$

-The solution is again similar to the case of crash failures with the following two changes:
+The solution is again similar to the primary backup solution for [crash failures](https://decentralizedthoughts.github.io/2019-11-01-primary-backup/) with the following two changes:

 To deal with receive omissions of the primary from the client: the client sends to both the primary and the backup and the backup forwards the request to the primary.
 The primary executes commands only once via unique identifiers.